Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{LiTS (2017)}}

-This dataset focuses on the segmentation of the liver and its tumors in CT images.
-The data were collected from seven different medical centers and were included in the ISBI 2017, MICCAI 2017, and MICCAI 2018 segmentation challenges.
-From the original dataset of 131 patients, we randomly select data from 40 patients.
-After preprocessing the images, we obtain 32 cases for the training set and 8 cases for the test set, with the training set containing 4599 slices.
+This dataset focuses on liver and tumor segmentation in CT images.
+It was collected from seven medical centers and included in the ISBI 2017, MICCAI 2017, and MICCAI 2018 challenges.
+From 131 patients, we randomly select data from 40, with 32 cases for training (4599 slices) and 8 cases for testing.